-In 1992, with a grant from the Vidda Foundation, FCM began a three-concert series in New York at Merkin Hall.
+In 1992, with a grant from the Vidda Foundation, Festival Chamber Music began a three-concert series in New York at Merkin Hall.
 The season was sold out and the following year, the series was expanded to its current five concert format.
 Since 2008, Festival Chamber Music Concerts have been held at Weill Hall in Carnegie Hall.

 Festival Chamber Music was founded in 1987 as a summer festival in Westchester (Dobbs Ferry).
 It continued for six seasons drawing audiences from all over Westchester, Rockland, and Fairfield counties, and New York City and was broadcast on WQXR.